 For those of you wondering how could pizza be so expensive if it’s New York City – I too thought pizzas are supposed to be cheap!
 Yet again, it’s New York City… so no surprise that pizzas could be just as expensive.

 Well, believe me, my bank account and I did not see this coming…

 It all started one evening, before departing for NY, when I was casually scrolling down my Facebook feed and came across a shared video.

 Instantly, I tagged Cindy (who I travelled to NY with) and we both agreed to try this out once in New York.
 I mean, chicken parm as a crust… I never even thought that was possible!

 But it’s okay!
-That $68 pizza will forever be in my heart because I will probably never pay for that again (unless someone takes me on a date), so it was an experienced well learned.
+That $68 pizza will forever be in my heart because I will probably never pay for that again (unless my boyfriend takes me on a date there), so it was an experienced well learned.

 57 West 57th St,